FP&A Week: Breaking the Paradox

-The first rule of forecasting is to have a dialogue between Finance and business to lock one single forecast that is owned by both business and Finance.
+The first rule of forecasting is to have a dialogue between finance and business to lock in one single forecast that is owned by both business and finance.
 Having multiple forecasts is not an option.

-Unbiased Forecasting is a framework where Finance uses multiple methods to forecast which cannot be manipulated and as such are independent of personal opinions.
-These are the methods where historical data, market data, statistic or an industry index are examined, and forecast algorithms are applied to predict future outcome.
+Unbiased forecasting is a framework where finance uses multiple methods to forecast, which cannot be manipulated and, as such, are independent of personal opinions.
+These are the methods where historical data, market data, statistics or an industry index are examined, and forecast algorithms are applied to predict future outcomes.

 In this article, we will investigate five of those methods.
 Each of them has its own pros and cons.

 Crowd forecasting does not rely on a single individual but a whole group of people providing their own individual views of the future, thus, reducing the bias component.

 The variability of individual performance makes it hard to know which individual to trust.
 If you aggregate the forecasts of a crowd of people, you are much more likely to come up with a more accurate forecast on average.

 With crowd forecasting, there are several pros and cons to consider: